 In recent years, steps have been taken by leading tech firms to improve their diversity, equity, and inclusion (DEI) efforts.
 For instance, Deloitte has decided to hide applicant schools and colleges to limit cases of unconscious bias, and since 2014 Apple has increased the percentage of women and black employees in leadership roles by 87% and 84% respectively.

 “Tech is about innovating; innovating requires creative thought – it requires making room for different kinds of thinking.
 The most unrealised commercial benefit of diversity is diversity of thought.” – Paul Anderson-Walsh, CEO of The Centre for Inclusive Leadership

-However, with white males still making up the vast majority of the workforce, diversity in the industry is still a long way off from where it should be in 2023.
+However, with white males still making up the vast majority of the workforce, diversity in the industry is still a long way off from where it should be today.
 Diversity isn't just limited to race and gender, however, so to understand the term in its totality we've broken down some of its main types below.

 What Types of Diversity Are There?